Last editedJul 202310 min read

 Your bank allows you to credit another account using either your personal or your business banking service.
-You'll need the name of the payee, the name of their bank, the payee’s bank account number and sort code (and will need the same details for the account to be debited).
+You'll need the name of the payee, the name of their bank, the payee’s bank account number and the sort code.
+You will need the same details for the account to be debited.

-To collect Direct Debit payments there are three methods to choose from:
+If your business wants to collect Direct Debit payments, there are three methods you can choose from: